Basquiat’s black-eyed beams

 How are images implicated in the increasingly diversified and expansive ways in which industrial-scale extractive methods and practices operate?
 To what extent do the ways images are produced, circulated, theorized, and politicized mirror or challenge extractive methods and practices?

-EXTRACTIVISM | Ben Asamoah’s Sakawa (2018) and the Problem of e-Waste
+EXTRACTIVISM | Ben Asamoah’s Sakawa (2018) and the problem of e-waste

 Sakawa—a combination of internet fraud, traditionalist African ritual practice, and gender performance—is not a quirky consequence of increasing West African access to digital technologies but rather a response to colonial economic policies that continue to designate Africa as a site for extracting mineral resources and discarding waste.